Float shifting: Technique

 After bringing the engine up to speed in a gear, the driver senses the need to upshift.
 To get out of the current gear without using the clutch, the driver backs off slightly on the accelerator and gently pulls the gear stick toward the neutral position.
 If they back off enough, a moment comes when the engine is neither driving the car nor being driven by the car; at that moment the stick moves freely, and the transmission "effortlessly" shifts out of gear.
 Next, to get into the chosen higher gear without using the clutch, they back off on the accelerator a little more and gently push the gear stick toward the chosen higher gear.
 A moment comes when the engine rpm has decreased enough to synchronize that chosen gear.
 At that moment, the transmission "effortlessly" shifts into that gear.
 To shift down, the driver similarly backs off on the accelerator and "falls out of" the current gear, but then pushes a little harder on the accelerator to increase the rpm enough to match and allow them to "fall into" the chosen lower gear.

 Pros and cons

 Float shifting can reduce clutch wear because it is used so much less (only for starting from a standstill).
-Conversely, improper engagement of a gear (when the engine and transmission speeds aren't matched) can cause wear on the synchros and lockouts, and damage the gears by physically grinding them together due to a difference in speed.
+Conversely, improper engagement of a gear (when the engine and transmission speeds are not matched) can cause wear on the synchros and lockouts, and damage the gears by physically grinding them together due to a difference in speed.
 Float shifting also tends to be slower than using the clutch.